thycotic/privman-docs/getting-started/cloud/cloud-init.md

    ![Privilege Manager home page](images/cloud/pm_cloud_home.png)

-> **Note**: To import and synchronize Azure Active Directory Groups and Users, refer to the following topic: [Setting Up Azure Active Directory Integration in Privilege Manager](../../integration/active-directory/set-up-privilege-manager-azure-ad-integration.md).
+>**Note**: To import and synchronize Azure Active Directory Groups and Users, refer to the following topic: [Setting Up Azure Active Directory Integration in Privilege Manager](../../integration/active-directory/set-up-privilege-manager-azure-ad-integration.md).

 To add Thycotic One Users manually refer to the following topic: [How to Add Thycotic One Users Manually](../../ui/config/users/index.md).
+That topic does also cover how to create Standard and API Client users.